wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-00.md

 A Transport connects two WAMP Peers and provides a channel over which WAMP messages for a WAMP Session can flow in both directions.

-WAMP can run over any *transport* which is message-based, bidirectional,  reliable and ordered.
+WAMP can run over any Transport which is message-based, bidirectional,  reliable and ordered.

 The default transport for WAMP is WebSocket [@!RFC6455], where WAMP is an [officially registered](http://www.iana.org/assignments/websocket/websocket.xml) subprotocol.